nataliep3/DATA4380-Tabular-NP/README.md

 ### Future Work

-I would like to try to replicate the same polynomial on a device that could handle running the model.
+I would like to try to replicate the same polynomial regression model on a device that could handle running the model.
 I am also interested in focusing on predicting popularity of a song based artists, such as using the average popularity of their music and predicting what features affect this popularity based on the artist.

 ### Overview of files in repository